 There are many different types of accommodation to suit your needs but all take into account the ambiance and scenery of the local area.

-Most of the things to do in Manali are centred around the surrounding landscape and natural environment.
+Most of the things to do in Manali are centered around the surrounding landscape and natural environment.
 Here are some of the top things to see and do while in Manali:

 A lovely trek from the road through the mountains and one of the most stunning examples of natural beauty in this area.
 The waterfalls are reached by walking along a narrow steep path but the walk is worth it for the incredible views.